Alumni and Community Engagement

 • Updates:

 • The University and Geisinger Commonwealth School of Medicine signed a Master Affiliation Agreement on Sept.
 6, 2023, culminating more than a year of work to reopen the Edward R. Leahy Jr. Clinic for the Uninsured.
 The clinic will follow a “student-run” model that provides “high quality care in a welcoming, respectful, and compassionate environment” for the region’s uninsured patients and expands opportunities for practical experience in patient care, clinic management and other aspects of healthcare for students.
 The clinic’s teaching and learning opportunities began with reimagining the clinic itself, with students from both The University of Scranton and Geisinger involved in every aspect of planning.
-The medical Leahy Medical Clinic, which will serve uninsured people primarily in Lackawanna County, will begin operating for the public in January of 2024.
+The medical Leahy Medical Clinic, which will serve uninsured people primarily in Lackawanna County, began operating for the public in January of 2024.

 Scroll to Top